webexpress-framework/WebExpress/doc/development_guide.md

 </ItemGroup>
 ```

-These assets are added as embedded resources in the plugin and are converted into endpoints by the `AssetManager`, which are then integrated into the application's sitemap.
-The `AssetManager` is a central component responsible for managing and providing static resources within the application.
-It takes on the task of collecting, organizing, and converting the embedded resources from plugins, `WebExpress.WebApp`, and `WebExpress.UI` into endpoints that can be used by the application.
-The `AssetManager` ensures that the resources are processed in a defined order to avoid conflicts and maintain the consistency of the provided resources.
+Assets embedded in each plugin are converted into endpoints by the `AssetManager` and integrated into the application's sitemap.
+As a central component for managing static resources, the `AssetManager` collects and organizes embedded resources from plugins (such as `WebExpress.UI` and `WebExpress.WebApp`).
+When converting assets, if an asset comes from an external plugin, the `AssetManager` will attach the name of the plugin to the route (e.g. `/server/app/asset/<plugin>/x/y/z)` to ensure unique identification.
+However, if the asset comes from the plugin that hosts the application, the plugin's subdirectory will be omitted, resulting in a simplified route (e.g. `/server/app/asset/x/y/z`).
+This approach prevents naming conflicts and ensures consistent resource provisioning across the system.

-The `AssetManager` builds the asset endpoints in the following order:
-1. *Plugins:* Assets from plugins are used first.
-2. *Application:* Next, assets from application are used.
-2. *WebExpress.WebApp:* Next, assets from `WebExpress.WebApp` are used (if available).
-3. *WebExpress.ui:* Finally, assets from `WebExpress.ui` are used (if available).

 The following asset types are supported by the `WebExpress` system: